Waste Levy FAQ

 How will the levy impact households?

-The Queensland Government has committed to ensuring the levy will no direct impact on households.
+The Queensland Government has committed to ensuring the levy will have no direct impact on households.
 To deliver this, Councils will receive annual payments to offset the costs of the waste levy.
 Unfortunately, this assistance is not guaranteed after 2022.

 Will the levy increase kerbside collection costs or landfill fees?